MVladislav/vm-docker-collection/composer/monitoring/observium/README.md

 ### create your `secrets`:

-> do not use hard passwort with example "$", they not work current
+> do not use hard passwort with special chars like "$", they not work current

 ```sh
 $echo "swordfish" > config/secrets/observium_admin_pass.txt